LeeKiri/HW2portfolio/README.md

 ## Navbar features

 The responsive navbar spilts into 2 rows under 768px and the text becomes centered.
 Above 768px the brand is aligned left and the menu items aligned right in one row.
-The menu items display active when activated.
+The menu items display black when activate.

 ## Body Design